Capabilities and Processes:

 Cutting (machining) of features or outer profiles –

 Your design is easily converted to a precise computer controller motion file by our CAM software.
 Laser machining is sometimes the only option for extremely hard materials such as alumina ceramics.
 Hardness or softness is not a limiting factor for the laser.
 The small laser beam diameter adds flexibility to your design.
-As well, easy to prepare ‘soft tooling’ saves time and money over conventional tooling.
-The laser beam does not wear out from contact with materials – This is true for one or two part prototypes up to thousands of parts.
+Furthermore, easy to prepare ‘soft tooling’ saves time and money over conventional tooling.
+The laser beam does not wear out from contact with materials – This is true for one or two prototypes up to thousands of parts.

-This laser processing can be done on blank materials or precisely aligned to your pre-existing features.
+This laser processing can be done on blank materials or precisely aligned to your preexisting features.

-Ablating can cleanup or remove excess material left from lamination squeeze out or remove a polymer layer down to an existing metal layer without damaging the metal.
+Ablating can cleanup or remove excess material left from epoxy squeeze out or remove a polymer layer down to an existing metal layer without damaging the metal.
 Solder masks can be removed in areas that require access to an electrical pad inadvertently covered.

 Marking serial numbers or part numbers onto components gives permanent traceability for your Quality system.
 Marking can also aid component positioning on a circuit board or act as a solder dam restricting flow to particular areas.

-Singulating or separating of individual parts produced in arrays for efficiency is easy with laser.
+Singulating or separating of individual parts produced in arrays is easy with laser.
 Workstations have high magnification video cameras for accurate registration to existing reference marks.
 Computer systems can correct for shrinkage or expansion of parts or arrays due to previous manufacturing steps.